 - Contact information for the AP coordinator, principal, and backup coordinator (if applicable).

 - Your school's start and end dates for the academic year.

 - The number of total students (not just AP) in each grade level at your school.

-- Whether your school administers AP Exams (including AP Art and Design portfolios) and whether the exam is required for students taking AP classes.
+- Whether your school administers AP Exams (including AP Art and Design Portfolio Exams) and whether the exam is required for students taking AP classes.